thejevans/i3Model/README.md

 To prepare files for the Due, there is a python-based converter that takes `.i3` files and converts them to `.I3R` format.

-Hardware: Elim Cheung, Greg Sullivan
+Hardware: Elim Thompson (Cheung), Greg Sullivan

-Python software: Elim Cheung, John Evans
+Python software: Elim Thompson (Cheung), John Evans

-Arduino software: John Evans, Elim Cheung
+Arduino software: John Evans, Elim Thompson (Cheung)

 ## Documentation